 - Perform a patch test on a small section of the scalp, such as behind your ears, to check for any allergic reactions (7).

-- Apply the dye in a well-ventilated room so that any volatile chemicals do not accumulate in the surrounding air.
+- Apply the dye in a well-ventilated room so that any volatile chemicals do not accumulate in the surrounding air and avoid chances of breathing in chemical fumes.

 - Leave the dye for minimal time and rinse your scalp thoroughly.